External Fertilization in Animals

 Amphibians with external fertilization

-Within amphibians there are several examples of animals with external fertilization.
+Within the group of amphibian animals, there are several examples of animals with external fertilization.
 However, it is not an absolute rule as there are also species of this type that carry out internal fertilization.

 Among the amphibian species with external fertilization we can find:

-In invertebrates we can also find various groups of animals with external fertilization.
-In fact, it is quite common in this type of animal, especially in aquatic environments.
-Some animals are sessile (unable to move on their own), there are variations to this process.
-However, the essential elements are the same.
+We can also find various groups of invertebrate animals that reproduce via external fertilization.
+In fact, it is quite common in these types of animal, especially in aquatic environments.
+Some animals are sessile (unable to move on their own).
+While they may require certain variations to this process, the essential elements are the same.
 The animals release gametes in the water for fertilization to occur and the embryos to later develop.

 Invertebrate species with external fertilization are also subject to environmental influences.
 These can limit or prevent the process from occurring, but in many cases they also manage to overcome them and successfully reproduce.
 Examples of invertebrates with external fertilization are: